otterscan/otterscan/README.md

 ### Really, it is even faster

-The standard web3 jsonrpc methods are quite verbose and generic requiring many calls to gather many pieces of information at client side.
+The standard web3 JSON-RPC methods are quite verbose and generic requiring many calls to gather many pieces of information at client side.

-We've implemented some custom methods at rpcdaemon level, less information is needed to be json-marshalled and transmitted over network.
+We've implemented some custom methods at client level, less information is needed to be JSON-marshalled and transmitted over network.

-## Alpha warning

-This software is in alpha stage, and for sure lots of features, error handling, edge cases are missing.

-Be sure to check it often or send patches 😀

 ## Why?

 Current offerings are either closed source or lack many features the most famous Ethereum block explorer has, or simply have high requirements like having an archive node + additional indexers.

-Otterscan requires only mainline Erigon executing node, patched Erigon RPC daemon and running Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.
+Otterscan requires only mainline Erigon executing node and Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.

 ## Why the name?